rolandrgarceau/wxpython-basics/build-resources/0-io-core.md

 Source code comes from [Lib/io.py](https://github.com/python/cpython/blob/master/Lib/io.py).
 I/O library is now conforming to PEP 3116.
 What is not clear is the github location from Lib/io.py describes the individual modules half way descent, but then starts in code importing _io which may be a little confusing for the newcomer to python.
 The source is from Lib.
 The file is io.py.
 Read the github readme on the base I/O hierarchy in Python first (IOBase is an abstract class) helps somewhat, but most of the detailed docs come from [here](https://docs.python.org/3/library/io.html).
 We will try to work the complexity out of this already challenging subject one module at a time.

 Usually hello worlds have similar basic mentality: Outline the install and then write some "stuff" to the console to know the minimums are working.
 This outline is a little higher up on the food chain as the "read-it-first-guide" for understanding how the application *will best* use your data as it is passed around in "la-la-land"- to wherever it needs to go.
 Get ready for the $10 concepts tied together here after months of squirrel chasing (I'm still figuring it out as we go too, btw).
+Further down this file describes how to efficiently use In-memory streams, which will gear us up for really writing efficient, Pythonic code later.
+But for now, let's start with a KISS.

 ## Three types of file objects defined in the [io]() module
 * text i/o